Land tax assessment errors and omissions

 It is normal for a person to receive both an individual assessment and a joint ownership assessment when they own land individually and with others.

 However, if the joint ownership receives more than one assessment, they should contact us.

 Example 2: Mr McEvoy does not need to not contact us

 Tim McEvoy owns two properties.
-He owns 2 Bond Street by himself in his own name and 4 Paddington Lane jointly with Anna Rossi.
+He owns 2 Bond Street by himself and 4 Paddington Lane jointly with Anna Rossi.

 Tim receives two assessments - a joint ownership assessment for Tim and Anna that lists and assesses Paddington Lane and an individual assessment for himself that lists Bond Street and his interest in Paddington Lane.